Artists: Hyelim Jeon, Yunju Shin

 Hyelim Jeon

-A central axis of this exhibition is the exploration of linguistic and cultural differences.
+A central axis of this exhibition is the exploration of linguistic and cultural symbolic differences.
 Through the lens of cultural traditions, she examines abstract concepts such as “the meaning of existence” and “death.”
-As in Korean Samdocheon and the Western River Styx, the river symbolizes a boundary to the afterlife and the soul’s journey.
+As in Korean River Samdocheon and the River Styx, the river symbolizes a boundary to the afterlife and the soul’s journey.
 While each culture commemorates and remembers death differently, this symbolic boundary is a motif that appears throughout human history.

 Seoul Venue

 The installation featured ‘Episode 2: The Poets of Dead Tradition’.
-This work engaged with ‘Dalgu Sori’, a traditional Korean funeral song, and the Eastern fable ‘Chak Wol Seon Hu’ in the context of existential meaning.
-The song, now fading from cultural memory, was something she first heard at her grandfather’s funeral.
+This work engaged with ‘Dalgu Sori’, a traditional Korean funeral song, and the Asian fable ‘Chak Wol Seon Hu’ in the context of existential meaning.
+The song, now fading from traditional memory, was something she first heard at her grandfather’s funeral.
 She recorded her mother’s voice singing it and, using deepfake technology, merged that voice with her own face using deepfake technology.

 On one side of the screen, the song’s lyrics are displayed with real-time English subtitles.
 Translation and merging errors are deliberately retained, allowing for unexpected narrative collisions and new meanings to emerge.
 In this scene, memories from reality are integrated into the virtual world, and the mechanisms of memory storage and retrieval are intentionally disoriented.
 We do not remember purely through facts—her focus is on this imperfection and transformative potential.